 1965- The Township hired its first fulltime firefighter, Louis Scheiderer, for a whopping $460.00 per month.
 At this time the fire department had grown to 32 volunteers, one full-time firefighter and a Fire Chief.

 1968- In May, the firehouse was expanded for the arrival of a 75' Snorkel aerial apparatus.
 The cost of the Snorkel was $67,000 and was purchased mainly because of the six story Doctors Hospital West.

 1969- In February, the Township purchased an ambulance from Horton Emergency Vehicles for the cost of $955.
 This was the first emergency vehicle Horton constructed and is still on display in their Grove City offices.

-1971- A training tower was built on the 5 acre lot at Norton Rd.
-Prairie Township became one of only two, State Certified training schools in the state of Ohio.
+1971- A training tower was built on the 5 acre lot at Norton Road Prairie Township became one of only two, State Certified training schools in the state of Ohio.
 The second was located at Bowling Green State University.
-Many classes were held at the Prairie Township Fire Department and many firefighters were trained here until 1978 when the state built the “Ohio Fire Academy” in Reynoldsburg.
+Many classes were held at the Prairie Township Fire Department and many firefighters were trained here until 1978 when the state built the "Ohio Fire Academy" in Reynoldsburg.

 1972- Chief John R. Richards issued a fire chiefs order for Beacon Towers to reduce the buildings to two stories and meet all fire and building codes, or tear them down and remove all material from the premises.
-All together there were twenty-three building code violations.
+Altogether there were twenty-three building code violations.
 Both buildings were nearly completed and one was nearly ready for occupancy.
-These buildings would later be known as “Toothpick Towers”.
+These buildings would later be known as "Toothpick Towers".

 1976- In January 1976, after many hearings, the Court of Common Pleas ordered the razing of the structures to begin.
 The demolition began in May of that year.
 There had been approximately three million dollars invested in the two buildings.
 This story gained national attention in the January 1978 issue of Fire Engineering magazine.